 His students begin to teach

-While Joe was still alive, only two of his students, Carola Trier and Bob Seed, are known to have opened their own studios.
-Trier, who had an extensive dance background, found her way to the United States by becoming a performing contortionist, after fleeing a Nazi holding camp in France.
+While Joe was still alive, two of his students, Carola Trier and Bob Seed, opened their own studios.
+Trier, a dancer, found her way to the United States by becoming a performing contortionist after fleeing a Nazi holding camp in France.
 She found Joe Pilates in 1940, when a non-stage injury pre-empted her performing career.
 Joe Pilates assisted Trier in opening her own studio in the late 1950s.
 Joe and Clara remained close friends with Trier until their deaths.

 Bob Seed was another story.
-A former hockey player turned "Pilates" enthusiast, Seed opened a studio across town from Joe and tried to take away some of Joe's clients by opening very early in the morning.
-According to John Steel, one day Joe visited Seed with a gun and warned Seed to get out of town.
+A former hockey player turned Pilates enthusiast, Seed opened a studio across town from Joe and tried to take away some of Joe’s clients by opening very early in the morning.
+According to John Steel, Joe and Clara’s business manager, one day Joe visited Seed with a gun and warned Seed to get out of town.
 Seed went.

-When Joe passed away in 1967, he left no will and had designated no line of succession for the "Pilates" work to carry on.
-Nevertheless, his work would remain.
-Clara continued to operate what was known as the "Pilates" Studio on Eighth Avenue in New York, where Romana Kryzanowska became the director around 1970.
+Clara continued to operate what was known as the Pilates Studio on Eighth Avenue in New York.
+Romana Kryzanowska became the director around 1970.
 Kryzanowska had studied with Joe and Clara in the early 1940s and then, after a 15-year hiatus spent in Peru, returned to renew her studies.

-Several students of Joe and Clara went on to open their own studios.
+Along with Carola Trier, several students of Joe and Clara decided to open their own studios.
 Ron Fletcher was a Martha Graham dancer who studied and consulted with Joe from the 1940s on, in connection with a chronic knee ailment.
 Fletcher opened his studio in Los Angeles in 1970 and attracted many Hollywood stars.
-Clara was particularly enamored with Ron and she gave her blessing to him to carry on the "Pilates" work and name.
-Like Carola Trier, Fletcher brought some innovations and advancements to the "Pilates" work.
-His evolving variations on "Pilates" were inspired both by his years as a Martha Graham dancer and by another mentor, Yeichi Imura.
+Clara was particularly enamored with Ron and she gave her blessing to him to carry on the Pilates work and name.
+Fletcher brought some innovations and advancements to the Pilates work.
+His evolving variations on Pilates were inspired both by his years as a Martha Graham dancer and by another mentor, Yeichi Imura.

 Bruce King trained for many years with Joseph and Clara Pilates and was a member of the Merce Cunningham Company, Alwyn Nikolais Company, and his own Bruce King Dance Company.
 In the mid-1970s King opened his own studio at 160 W. 73rd Street in New York City.